Also known as: vyañjanāni (“embellishments”), hal

 ya through va

-In Sanskrit, the four semivowels are called antaḥstha (“in-between”), perhaps because these consonants are similar to vowels:
+In Sanskrit, the four semivowels are called antaḥstha (“in-between”), perhaps because these consonants are pronounced in a way that is in-between vowels and other consonants:

 Semivowels can also be nasalized.
 For example, the anusvāra is pronounced like a nasal y when y follows it.